DanielOaks/UnityResponseSystem/README.md

 Apply the `RSEntity.cs` component to your nodes (NPCs, elements that NPCs will interact with, the player), I like doing this to an empty parented to the node so I can place the resulting text mox more easily.
 Create one empty node in your scene with the `RSManager.cs` component.
 Some good default bucket keys on the manager are `concept` (Empty Means All unchecked) and `map` (Empty Means All checked).

-I dunno what I can licence this code given how heavily the system borrows from other sources, but attribution would be cool if you use this implementation.
-I consider this code and the associated spreadsheet CC0 Public Domain.
-This code includes several components which are MIT licensed.
+## License
+The design and function of this code borrows heavily from other sources noted above (Valve's talk and the pages explaining how their implementation of this system works).
+I consider the ResponseSystem code and associated spreadsheet to be licensed under CC0 Public Domain, with a few MIT-licensed components.
+Attribution would be cool if you use this, but isn't required.